 |Address:||Wrington Dental Centre, Wrington, BS40 5JY|

-We have now obtained the required PPE, so as from July 13th 2020, we are able to offer all treatments, that we usually provide.
+Having eventually obtained the required PPE, from July 13th 2020, we have been able to offer all treatments that we usually provide.

-We are now in a position to start providing routine dental care for all out patients.
+We are currently providing routine dental care for all out patients.

 To do this, we will have to make radical changes to our diaries, due to our new regulations under which we are compelled to work.
 Inevitably there will be a period of transition.
 We apologise for the fact that, although open again, we still have a considerable backlog of patients to contact in order return to the full service that we used to provide

 Please be patient, as this may take quite a few weeks to sort out.
 It will be necessary for those of you who are used to coming every 3 months, 6 months or so to accept that we will not be able to see you all as regularly as we did initially, but that once the backlog of treatments have been completed, and our new regime of work fully established, we will endeavour to attain that regularity that you are used to.
 We do apologise for any inconvenience this may cause.

 Due to the ever-changing nature of this Pandemic, and the fact that recommendations, regulations and protocols for easing lockdown are changing daily, sometimes hourly, it has not been sensible to write to every patient personally, particularly as by the time the letter is received, the facts have almost certainly changed.
 We will endeavour to email everyone of our patients, for whom we have a current email address, and recommend that you keep checking this website, which has been updated regularly throughout, sometimes on a daily basis.
 Please inform others who may not have an email address that information can be obtained from this website.

 The following advice for those who are at risk is taken from the British Dental Association's guidance for returing to work after the lockdown.
 This guidance is continually being updated, so if you are in any of the following categories, please check the latest government updates at: